LandSmart® Grazing for Community Resilience

 Transportation, Access and Water

-– Do you have water a grazer could use?
-It’s okay if not, but better if you do.
-Options for animal drinking water include on-site hose bib, fire hydrant or previously established livestock watering system and transportation of water to the site from an off-site location.
+- Do you have water a grazer could use?
+If not, that’s okay.
+Options for animal drinking water include on-site hose bib, fire hydrant, previously established livestock watering system, or transportation of water to the site from an off-site location

-– Can your site be accessed by a pickup truck with large trailers to bring animals to the site?
-RCD Staff and the Contract Grazer will evaluate access roads, gates, bridges, turnarounds and other access features to see what works best at the site.
-In some cases where the site is not easily accessed by a truck and trailer we may be able to walk our animals directly to and from the site from a location in which trucks are accessible.
+- Can your site be accessed by a pickup truck with trailers to bring animals to the site?
+Sonoma and Gold Ridge RCD staff and contract graziers can evaluate access roads, gates, bridges, turnarounds and other access features to see what works best at the site.
+In some cases, where the site is not easily accessed by a trailer, animals could potentially walk directly to and from the site from a location that is accessible to trailers.

 Size, slope and vegetation type

-– The size of your project (number of acres), steepness of slope, time of year, and vegetation type and density (grass, brush, invasive plants) are additional factors used to determine the overall appropriateness for services.
+- The size of projects (number of acres), steepness of slope, time of year, and vegetation type and density (grass, brush, invasive plants) are factors used to determine the overall grazing prescription appropriateness for services.

 Other considerations: